ronyelkahfi/ronyelkahfi/README.md

 ### Hi there 👋

+I am a web developer with four sixs of experience.
+Work with PHP development environment.
+From native, to frameworks like codeigniter and laravel.
+I have helped small agencies to transform from traditional administration to integrated database-based administration, and have duplicated it across multiple agencies.
+I've also worked for an IT company to develop and maintain their cloud services.

+I am interested in learning the basics about software development for good software quality and maintainability.
+Currently studying backend technologies such as golang, microservice, docker, CICD with a clean architecture concept.
 <!--
 **ronyelkahfi/ronyelkahfi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.